knifecake/steady-queue/README.md

 won't be enqueued until the transaction within which you're enqueuing it is committed.
-This can be very powerful and useful, but it can also backfire if you base some of your logic on this behavior, and in the future, you move to another active task backend, or if you simply move Robust Queue to its own database, and suddenly the behavior changes under you.
-Because this can be quite tricky and many people shouldn't need to worry about it, by default Robust Queue is configured in a different database as the main app.
+This can be very powerful and useful, but it can also backfire if you base some of your logic on this behavior, and in the future, you move to another active task backend, or if you simply move Steady Queue to its own database, and suddenly the behavior changes under you.
+Because this can be quite tricky and many people shouldn't need to worry about it, by default Steady Queue is configured in a different database as the main app.

 By default, the `@task` decorator sets the `enqueue_on_commit` flag to `True`,